This network was funded from March 2013 - March 2015.

-Ancient Dance in Modern Dancers is a collaborative practice-based study carried out by the Archive of Performance of Greek and Roman Drama (APGRD) in conjunction with the Institute of Social and Cultural Anthropology (ISCA), and funded by TORCH.
-We will be running a series of workshops involving professionally-trained dancers, investigating how they process selected stimulus materials en route to creating a 'reconstructive' performance of the Roman dance form tragoedia saltata.
-It is not the final performance itself that is of interest so much as the cognitive responses of the participants.
-In this way, we hope to develop ways of articulating the knowledge derived from kinaesthetic engagement with ancient material.
+Ancient Dance in Modern Dancers was a collaborative practice-based study carried out by the Archive of Performance of Greek and Roman Drama (APGRD) in conjunction with the Institute of Social and Cultural Anthropology (ISCA), and funded by TORCH.
+We ran a series of workshops involving professionally-trained dancers, investigating how they process selected stimulus materials en route to creating a 'reconstructive' performance of the Roman dance form tragoedia saltata.
+It is not the final performance itself that was of interest so much as the cognitive responses of the participants.
+We sought to develop ways of articulating the knowledge derived from kinaesthetic engagement with ancient material.

 Please click here to view the Ancient Dance in Modern Dancers poster.